Why We Use Google Home for Our Smart Home (in Germany)

 With Google Homeâs Automations, you set it once and forget it.

-You can set certain lights to automatically turn on at sunset.
+Set certain lights to automatically turn on at sunset.

 Set certain lights to shut off at midnight.

-And add voice commands for activity-specific mood lighting for cooking, dining, and watching TV.
+Add voice commands for activity-specific mood lighting for cooking, dining, and watching TV.

 Gemini Integration (in Google Home)